Shenyang Metro: History

 Shenyang was one of the first Chinese cities with a metro plan.
 The initial plan of building a metro system in Shenyang was proposed as early as 1940, during the Manchukuo era with an Osaka-based company proposing a 52 km metro network.
-However, chaos caused by the Second Sino-Japanese War and Chinese Civil Wars meant the plan could not be implemented.
+However, chaos caused by the Second Sino-Japanese War and Chinese Civil Wars meant the plan was not implemented.

-After the wars, the metro program was revived again when the Chinese government decided that the four biggest cities at that time, Beijing, Shanghai, Tianjin, and Shenyang should build metro systems for transportation and military purposes.
+After the wars, the metro program was revived again when the Chinese government decided that the four biggest cities at that time, Beijing, Shanghai, Tianjin and Shenyang should build metro systems for transportation and military purposes.
 The subway was envisioned to also function as an air raid shelter in an event of war.

 Construction in of the metro started in 1965 but was stopped shortly after due to the turmoil from the Cultural Revolution.
 Only the initial sections of the Beijing Subway and Tianjin Metro managed to be completed.
-Construction was restarted in 1974, on a line roughly following today's Line 1.
-In 1978 with government personnel from Harbin, Tianjin and Shanghai visiting to Shenyang to learn about the subway construction experience.
+Construction was restarted in 1974, on a line following today's Line 1.
+In 1978 government personnel from Harbin, Tianjin and Shanghai visited Shenyang to learn about the subway construction experience.